 An adverse reaction is any reaction to the vaccine that is harmful and unintended.
 In the case of vaccines, the absence of an effect (e.g., no vaccine protection after vaccination) is also particularly relevant and should be reported in all cases.

-To report adverse reactions, please use one of the following options:
+To report adverse reactions after COVID-19 vaccination or the lack of a protective effect after vaccination has taken place, please use one of the following options:

-- Electronic registration form (for direct online registration)
+- Online form for healthcare professionals (for direct online registration)

 - Paper form to print (to send via the following ways):